dcheever88/README-Generator/Develop/exampleREADME.md

   *How to install project:*

-  Please install inquirer and fs to best utilize this application
+  Please install inquirer and fs to utilize this application
   ## Usage

   *How to use:*

-  Please view accompanying video for further instructions and examples!
+  Please view the accompanying video at https://drive.google.com/file/d/1SjnkxjvXqlIEa_ZFpQNgq1PYSzqZcF7E/view for a how-to!
+  ## Contributing

+  *If you would like to contribute to this project, please follow these guidelines:*

+  Please feel free to contribute to and improve this application!
   ## Tests

   *Tests for this application:*